alexisbourdais/ChloroBras/README.md

 ## Parameters

-Each of the following parameters can be specified as command line options or in the config file (**nextflow.config**)
+Each of the following parameters can be specified as command line options, in the launch file or in the config file (**nextflow.config**)

     Command : nextflow run ChloroBras.nf --workflow [assembling/analyzing/fromAsm]